hudsonruhlig/activity07-joins/activity07-joins.md

 **Response**:

+Joining at the same address would exclude crucial data for our analysis.

 If we were able to use a mutating join, what would this output would look like?
 Why would this not be helpful?

 **Response**:

+The resulting dataset would not add all of the locations that we would like to see, this could affect results

 You were already shown these top-notch animations from [Garrick Aden-Blue](https://www.garrickadenbuie.com/project/tidyexplain/).
 Again,